Time-varying sensitivity analysis for mixing in chaotic flows: a comparison study: Introduction

 One of the most popular methods for sensitivity analysis is the Sobol index \citep{sobol_2001,saltelli_2010,sobol_1993} used beyond others in \citep{mazziotta_2024,chiogna_2024,ciriello_2013,li_2022,khorashadizadeh_2017}.
 It is a variance-based method that relates the variance of the output to the variance of the input \citep{saltelli_2010}, assuming that the second moment is sufficient to describe the uncertainty of the model \citep{saltelli_2002a}.
-Approximating the Sobol indices can be done using Monte-Carlo sampling, \citep{saltelli_2010}.
+Approximating the Sobol indices can be done using Monte-Carlo sampling \citep{saltelli_2010}.
 The computational effort grows with the number of uncertain parameters, requiring $N \cdot (2n + 2)$ model evaluations, where $N$ is the number of samples, and $n$ is the input dimension.
 If the second-order indices are not needed, the number of evaluations can be reduced to $N \cdot(n + 2)$.
-High-dimensional models usually require more samples to converge than low-dimensional ones, \citep{pianosi_2016}.
+High-dimensional models usually require more samples to converge than low-dimensional ones \citep{pianosi_2016}.
 Further, the work of \citep{borgonovo_2006, borgonovo_2011, pianosi_2015,pianosi_2016,delloca_2017} shows that Sobol indices may represent output uncertainty incorrectly if the model output is highly skewed or multi-modal.
 In cases, however, where Sobol indices are applicable, the results can lead to a good understanding of the model uncertainties.

-Further, we look at the Morris method \citep{morris_1991,campolongo_2007}, which is also used to perform sensitivity analysis in groundwater remediation in \citep{ma_2022,ziliotto_}.
-The Monte-Carlo sampling uses sample trajectories of length $n+1$ by changing each input parameter one at a time.
+Further, we look at the Morris method \citep{morris_1991,campolongo_2007}, which is also used to perform sensitivity analysis in groundwater remediation in \citep{ma_2022,ziliotto_2025}.
+This method quantifies sensitivity by the mean of the elementary effects for each input parameter on the model response \citep{morris_1991,campolongo_2007}.
+Using Monte-Carlo sampling, the method generates sample trajectories of length $n+1$ by changing each input parameter one at a time.
 The number of model evaluations also grows linearly with the number of uncertain parameters $N \cdot (n + 1)$ ($N$ number of trajectories).
-Compared to the Sobol indices, far fewer samples are needed to reach convergence as the works of \citep{ma_2022,ziliotto_} both yield realistic results with only $10$ trajectories.
+Compared to the Sobol indices, far fewer samples are needed to reach convergence as the works of \citep{ma_2022,ziliotto_2025} both yield realistic results with only $10$ trajectories.